Ahmed0427/mygit/README.md

 # mygit

-Ever thought,  “Why use Git when you can write your own and regret it?”
+Thought Git was overkill?
+Same.
-I did.
-So I made **mygit** — a Git clone in C. Works fine... until it doesn’t.
+So I built mygit, a duct-tape Git clone in C.
+It stages, it commits, it mostly works.
+Use at your own risk

 ## How to Run